-You must normally go to a university where there is a formal Erasmus link to your field of study at NUI Galway.
+You must normally go to a university where there is a formal Erasmus link to your field of study at university of Galway.
 However, we have a small number of exchange places arranged on a more general basis where students can take a range of courses taught through English.
 In such cases, you must get approval in advance from your own School or Discipline(s) to say that they will accept the proposed programme of studies.

 Arts Students please note:

-- If you are a BA International non-language student, please read carefully the footnote in the document "how to complete the Online Learning Agreement" which will be sent to you by the International Affairs Office;
+- If you are a BA International non-language student, please read carefully the footnote in the document "how to complete the Online Learning Agreement" which will be sent to you by the International Office;

 - If you are a BA International language student, you should send your learning agreement to your language department coordinator, and also inform your "second" subject department of your course choices either by sending them a copy of the learning agreement or by listing your courses in an e-mail;